Fitus/Zaloha.sh/DOCUMENTATION.md

 ------
-Zaloha updates files on &lt;backupDir&gt; for which the optional "byte by byte" comparing revealed that they are in fact not identical (despite appearing identical by looking at their sizes and modification times).
+Zaloha updates files on &lt;backupDir&gt; for which the optional "byte by byte" comparing revealed that they are in fact not identical (despite appearing identical by looking at their file sizes and modification times).

 Action codes are <b>UPDATE.b</b> and <b>unl.UP.b</b> (the latter is update with prior unlinking of multiply linked target file, as described under Exec2).